 The precedent here is that this is a fine at most and not a suspendable play.
 But if we’re going to sit here and point out the inconsistencies in the DoPS judgments and the role the media plays in elevating some incidents over others, we’d be here all day.

-This has more to do with the fact that the Sportsnet panel instantly dedicated a segment to it and the clip of the incident went viral across social media within seconds, sending the DoPS into a “reactionary need to respond to public outrage” mindset, than it does any player safety concerns — thus the speed of the announcement of a scheduled hearing last night, and the expedited verdict this afternoon.
+This has more to do with the fact that the Sportsnet panel instantly dedicated a segment to it, immediately framing it as a, “how many games?” question as opposed to, “Is there a clear precedent for a suspension for this type of incident?”
+This, plus the attention it all got on social media, sent the DoPS into a “reactionary need to respond to public outrage” mindset rather than fairly assessing the incident based on player safety concerns and the established precedent — thus the speed of the announcement of a scheduled hearing last night, and the expedited verdict this afternoon.
 That’s the reality of the league we’re following here.

 With that, a team that is perennially among the least penalized in the league has now received eight games worth of suspensions this season — both on players (Matthews, Jason Spezza) with no suspension history over many hundred games in the league.
 There were no serious injuries resulting from either incident.